mcburton/writing/annotatedbib.markdown

 	-  "Maybe we could enlarge the audience for humanities scholarship, not by dumbing it down, but by making it more readily available.
 Maybe if we did that, scholars would find an audience first, and a publisher second, instead of the other way around."

 1. Waters, L. 2000.
 "A modest proposal for preventing the books of the members of the MLA from being a burden to their authors, publishers, or audiences."
 Publications of the Modern Language Association of America 315–317. (http://www.jstor.org/pss/463452)
+	- Waters is arguing that essays instead of monographs be the requirement for tenure.
+	- "my suggestion that tenure be decoupled from book publication is meant to free university presses of the pressure to publish books that have little other justification than to build up a tenure case." the system is currently configured to promote the interests of junior scholars above anyone else.
+		- there is no market for these books. libraries won't buy them.
+	- "Thirty years ago, reputale publishers could expect college and university libraries to buy between 1,250 and 1,500 copies of any book that had successful gone through the rigourous scholarly review process.
+That number has dwindled now to about 275 copies world wide."

 1. Waters, L. 2001.
 "Rescue Tenure From the Tyranny of the Monograph."
 The Chronicle of Higher Education. (http://chronicle.com/article/Rescue-Tenure-From-the-Tyranny/9623)
 	- "The currency of books is becoming deflated in a way that is reminiscent of the decline of the German deutsche mark in the early 1920's, and the culprit is the same: hyperinflation."
 This hyperinflaction has, at least, two causes. one is the requirement of a book for tenure, but the other is the explosive growth of the commerical publishing industry.
 It would be interesting to see, where books for tenure always a requirement?